cxli233/customized_upset_plots/README.md

   data2 = letters[3:13],
   data3 = letters[6:18])
 ```
-The required input is a list of vector.
+The required input is a list of vectors.

 # If you want a Venn diagram
 ```{r}